aramsing/aramsing/README.md

-I am a Software Engineer III at United Services Automobile Association
+I am a Software Engineer III at USAA

 <!---
 aramsing/aramsing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.